-The zSeries wireless sensor system is easy to install, simple to operate, and features award-winning iServer technology with an Embedded Web Server that requires no special software.
+The zSeries-VI wireless sensor system is easy to install, simple to operate, and features award-winning iServer technology with an Embedded Web Server that requires no special software.

-The zSeries system serves Active Web Pages to display real time readings and charts of temperature, humidity, and barometric pressure.
+The zSeries-VI system serves Active Web Pages to display real time readings and charts of analog signals.
 You can also log data in standard data formats for use in a spreadsheet or data acquisition program such as Excel or Visual Basic. iLog is a free and easy to use program for logging data to Excel.

-The virtual chart viewed on the web page is a Java[TM] Applet that records a chart over the LAN or Internet in real time.
-With the zSeries system there is no need to invest time and money learning a proprietary software program to log or chart the data.
+The virtual chart viewed on the web page is a JavaTM Applet that records a chart over the LAN or Internet in real time.
+With the zSeries-VI system there is no need to invest time and money learning a proprietary software program to log or chart the data.